 The optimum treatment time for pathogens in the sand filter may be a week or even more.
 During this time, the water should be chlorinated or purified with iodine if at all possible.
 After the filter has stabilized, the water should be safe to drink, but chlorinating or other purification of the output is still a good idea, particularly to prevent recontamination.
 As the flow rate slows down, the filter will have to be cleaned by draining and removing the top few inches of sand.
 As the filter is refilled, it will take a few days for the biological processes to reestablish themselves.

-Easy Flow, Level
+Easy Flow, Level and Analysis Control

 Process control systems that remotely manage the conversion of water from rivers and lakes into safe drinking water can address the need for standardized, centralized control while enabling changes to be made on the premises.
 These systems can manage multiple parameters and signal the need for adjustments.